The Teeth of Waterloo: Gruesome Discoveries from the 19th Century

 The author of the text is the commenter Gold Searcher.
 This was, in fact, a comment left on the article.
 By the way, check out other comments with photos—some of the teeth finds are quite funny (and at the same time, make you think).

-One Response to The Teeth of Waterloo: Gruesome Discoveries from the 19th Century
+2 Responses to The Teeth of Waterloo: Gruesome Discoveries from the 19th Century

 • While metal detecting, I have come across teeth.
 I didn’t pick them up.
 And I always wondered, what if the teeth were gold?
 Would I still not pick them up?
 What’s the difference?